MatheMichael/NLP_SEC_Sentiment_Analysis/README.md

 # Sentiment Analysis and Price Dynamics in 10-Q Filings

-This project presents an open-source pipeline for extracting sentiment from quarterly 10-Q filings of U.S. publicly traded companies and analyzing how that sentiment relates to short-term stock price behavior.
-The goal is to understand how qualitative disclosures influence market reactions over time.
+This project presents an open-source pipeline that extracts sentiment from quarterly 10-Q filings of U.S. publicly traded companies and analyzes how that sentiment relates to stock price behavior.
+  These filings contain forward-looking statements and management commentary that often influence investor expectations.
+The aim is to better understand how qualitative disclosures affect market reactions over time.

-The project consists of two main components:
+The project is divided into two main components:
 1. **Sentence-level sentiment extraction** from the MD&A sections of 10-Q filings using FinBERT.
-2. **Modeling and clustering the dynamics** of how sentiment relates to post-filing stock return patterns.
+2. **Modeling and clustering the dynamics** of the relationship between sentiment and post-filing stock returns.

+In the first part, we extract counts of high-confidence **positive** and **negative** sentences from each filing.
+From these, we compute the **Optimism Index**—defined as the ratio of positive to negative sentences—for each filing.

+In the second part, we collect historical stock prices for each company around each filing date.
+For a given time window, we define the **return effect** as the ratio of the average post-filing price to the average pre-filing price.

+To investigate how sentiment relates to returns, we run a series of linear regressions between the **Optimism Index** and the return effect across shifting time windows.
+The resulting **regression slopes** measure the sensitivity of price movement to sentiment over time.

+By varying these windows, we uncover **structured and recurring patterns** in how sentiment affects returns—some firms show early responses, others delayed or U-shaped effects.
+To capture these dynamics, we apply **KMeans clustering** to the time series of regression slopes, grouping firms by the shape of their sentiment–return relationship.

 ---

-## Part 1: Extracting Sentiment from 10-Q Filings
+## Part 1: Extracting Sentiment from 10-Q Filings -- Workflow Overview

-The first component focuses on extracting and quantifying sentiment from the **Management’s Discussion and Analysis (MD&A)** sections of 10-Q reports submitted to the U.S. Securities and Exchange Commission (SEC).
-These disclosures are critical sources of forward-looking information and risk commentary, often influencing investor expectations.

-### Workflow Overview

 **1. Filing Collection**
 - A subset of S&P 500 companies is selected, each with a consistent history of 10-Q filings over the past four years.
 - Filings are retrieved via the [sec-edgar-downloader](https://github.com/jadchaar/sec-edgar-downloader) package.

-**2. MD&A Section Parsing**
+**2. **Management’s Discussion and Analysis (MD&A)** Section Parsing**
-- Only filings with a well-defined table of contents are used.
+- Since the 10-Q filings are raw and unstructured, only filings with a well-defined table of contents are used, which helps parsing by locating the MD&A section.
 - The MD&A section is extracted and cleaned by removing tables, bullet points, and formatting artifacts.

 **3. Sentence Segmentation**